vanderheim-village/vanderwood-twitch-bot/docs/commands/viewer-commands/dates.md

 # Dates

-The `!dates` command is used to display the start and end dates of the current season of the Battle of Midgard game.
+The `?dates` command is used to display the start and end dates of the current season of the Battle of Midgard game.

 ## Usage

-`!dates`
+`?dates`

 ## Example

-`!dates`
+`?dates`

 ## Permissions

-The `!dates` command can be use by anyone.
+The `?dates` command can be use by anyone.